|

 for the way things are cut in China, because in China things are cut that

-way because they cut with a Cleaver Knife.
+way because they cut with a Cleaver Knife (actually, they do have other

 On the other hand, I wouldn't think of being without